 Fordham Prep offers academic scholarships to students entering freshman year provided they have bothoutstanding entrance exam results, at least a 90th percentile on the TACHS exam's Local Achievement Ranking (or score on a comparable exam); and an outstanding academic record.
-Merit Scholarship Candidates must also complete the Merit Scholarship Essay and submit a Merit Scholarship Recommendation (to be completed by the applicant's principal).

 Both are due no later than December 13, 2019.
 Applicants will not be considered for a Merit Scholarship unless they have submitted all their application materials by this date.
 We also strongly encourage Merit Scholarship Candidates to participate in our Ram for a Day program before the December 13 deadline.